mitogen-hq/mitogen/docs/howitworks.rst

 that it is capable of loading the module.

 In :py:meth:`load_module() <econtext.core.Importer.load_module>` an RPC is
-started to the master, requesting the module source code.
+started to the parent context, requesting the module source code.
 Once the source is fetched, the method builds a new module object using the best practice documented in PEP-302.

 Minimizing Roundtrips